kennyverheyden/BattleShips_1FieldShip/README.md

 - Computer choose random three fields as startposition
 - Deployed (player) ships marked on field with **
 - Collision if computer choose a field as startposition which is already taken by the player,<br>
-- By collision player and computer loses a ship.
+- By collision, player and computer loses a ship.
 - When a ship is hit, field is marked @@
 - After each round, status hit or miss and amount remaining ships from computer and player is shown
 - Input validation